Skip to main content

 Confirm eligibility

-When creating your event, you might set an age restriction (e.g., “This event is suitable for ages 18 and over”).
-However, it's important to note that these restrictions are not enforced during the booking process.
+You can include an age restriction when setting up your event, such as "This event is suitable for ages 18 and over."
+However, these restrictions aren’t automatically enforced during the booking process.

-Booking field edit screen with the 'Field label', 'Field data type' and 'What does this information relate to?' fields highlighted.
+Booking field edit screen with the 'Data type' option highlighted.

 You can then make this field mandatory within each entry, ensuring each customer fills it out to complete their booking.